AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-AMD-GPUs.md

 - `COMMANDLINE_ARGS=--opt-sub-quad-attention --lowvram --disable-nan-check`

 - You can add --autolaunch to auto open the url for you.

+- Rename your edited **webui-user.bat** file to **webui.settings.bat** to avoid your settings get overwrite after git pull for update.
 </details>

 (The rest **below are installation guides for linux** with rocm.)